danielpalme/ReportGenerator-GitHub-Action/README.md

     reporttypes: 'HtmlInline;Cobertura' # The output formats and scope (separated by semicolon) Values: Badges, Clover, Cobertura, CsvSummary, Html, HtmlChart, HtmlInline, HtmlInline_AzurePipelines, HtmlInline_AzurePipelines_Dark, HtmlSummary, JsonSummary, Latex, LatexSummary, lcov, MHtml, PngChart, SonarQube, TeamCitySummary, TextSummary, Xml, XmlSummary
     sourcedirs: '' # Optional directories which contain the corresponding source code (separated by semicolon).
 The source directories are used if coverage report contains classes without path information.
     historydir: '' # Optional directory for storing persistent coverage information.
 Can be used in future reports to show coverage evolution.
+    toolpath: 'reportgeneratortool' # Default directory for installing the dotnet tool.
     plugins: '' # Optional plugin files for custom reports or custom history storage (separated by semicolon).
     assemblyfilters: '+*' # Optional list of assemblies that should be included or excluded in the report.
 Exclusion filters take precedence over inclusion filters.
 Wildcards are allowed.
     classfilters: '+*' # Optional list of classes that should be included or excluded in the report.
 Exclusion filters take precedence over inclusion filters.
 Wildcards are allowed.